Tips for Preventing Falls and Broken Hips in Elderly Parents

 Falls Can Cause Serious Injury and Death for Elderly Parents

 Falls can be devastating to seniors and the elderly.
-A friend of mine, in his early 60s, fainted as a result of a blood pressure medication and ended up with a whiplash that still causes her severe pain problems.
+A friend of mine in his early 60s, fainted as a result of a blood pressure medication and ended up with whiplash that still causes him severe pain and problems.
 Though I'm no spring chicken, I still feel that I don't quite qualify as an "elder."
-Last winter, I took flight on some ice and ended up in a situation where only the strength of my bones, and good fortune, kept me from a broken hip or knee.
+Last winter, I took flight on some ice and ended up in a situation where only the strength of my bones and good fortune kept me from breaking a hip or knee.
 A younger colleague of mine was out walking his dog that same winter.
-He slipped on a patch of ice and fell, breaking a wrist.
+He slipped on a patch of ice and fell, breaking his wrist.
 There's no doubt about it, falls cause a lot of pain and often permanent injury.

 Younger people, however, generally heal faster than their elders and are less likely to die from a trauma like a broken hip.
-I believe the only reason my tiny-boned mother didn't break any bones was that she'd had a hysterectomy in her 30s and had been on estrogen ever since.
+I believe the only reason my tiny-boned mother didn't break any bones was that she'd had a hysterectomy in her 30s and had been on estrogen ever since, which helps to prevent bone loss.
 There's really no other explanation.

-The neighbor I mentioned earlier used his personal alarm for the last time to summon me to his side after he'd fallen and broken a hip.
-Joe was in his 80s and was dead in six weeks.
+The neighbor I mentioned earlier used his personal alarm for the last time to summon me to his side after he'd fallen and broken his hip.
+Joe was in his 80s and ended up passing away six weeks later.

 Another issue is bone strength.
-Some studies suggest that many hips are not broken from a fall, but a spontaneous hip fracture actually causes a fall.
-There are some good fall prevention tips provided on this Agingcare.com site, because falls are a major safety issue as we age and they are so common.
+Some studies suggest that many hips are not broken from a fall.
+Instead a spontaneous hip fracture can actually cause a fall.

 No matter what we do, we won't prevent every fall.
-I don't believe in curtailing the activities of an elder to the point where he or she must reside on a nice sofa, just to be safe.
-None of us wants to take a tumble, and surely it's worse for the aged.
+I don't believe in curtailing the activities of an elder to the point where he or she must reside on the sofa just to be safe.
+None of us wants to take a tumble, and surely it is worse for the aged.
 But living life without any risk is, in my mind, a route to a long, slow death.